 I am not a liberator.
 Liberators do not exist.
 The people liberate themselves. — Che Guevara

-Gabbard is contradictory for sure: that’s actually part of her popular appeal.
-But most criticism misses the point — no politician or celebrity will save us and the sooner we give up that illusion the better.
+No politician or celebrity will save us and the sooner we give up that illusion the better.
 Since the social movements are far more effective in creating rapid political and cultural change, the real question is: how do we liberate ourselves?
-How can the Gabbard or Sanders or Gravel campaign help us to build an anti-war movement?
 No engagement, no find out.
-But, the 2016 Green Party campaign points us in the right direction.
+But, the 2016 Green Party campaign pointed us in the right direction.

 Ajamu Baraka sets a high standard for how political figures can relate to the peace movement.
 A veteran himself, Baraka went from being a long-time human rights activist to the Green Party candidate for Vice President in 2016 — returning to the movement as a lead organizer of The Black Alliance for Peace.
 This is ideal.
 Baraka’s seamless (but hardly effortless) transition back and forth between electoral and movement work is a prime example of what the Green Party might become: the electoral wing of the social movements.

 Are we ready to engage anti-war people wherever we find them?
-If we can look beyond our electoral obsessions or rigid categories and set our sights on organizing and movement building we might see that Sander’s, Gabbard’s, Williamson’s and Gravel’s base of supporters represent what is quite possibly the largest contingent of new anti-war activists in the US.
-There are many thousands of good people that want to stop climate change and end war.
+If we can look beyond our electoral obsessions or rigid categories and set our sights on organizing and movement building we might see that there are many thousands of good people that want to stop climate change and end war.
 We should make the most of it.

 Are we going to keep surrendering ground by failing to reach out to them?
 Is the peace movement so powerful that we can afford the luxury of turning people away because we don’t like their politics or the candidate they support?
 We should reflect on this: